thonly-zukich/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🖐️ used
-  - while
+  - while: 🖐️ used
-  - do..while
+  - do..while: 🖐️ used
-  - for
+  - for: 🖐️ used
-  - for..in
+  - for..in: 👂 heard
-  - for..of
+  - for..of: 👂 heard
   - for await
-  - throw
+  - throw: 👂 heard
-  - break
+  - break: 👂 heard
   - continue
   - import
   - export
   - label
   - try..catch
-  - switch
+  - switch: 👂 heard
-  - class
+  - class: 👂 heard
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration: 👂 heard
-  - function expression
+  - function expression: 👂 heard
-  - return
+  - return: 👂 heard
-  - default parameters
+  - default parameters: 👂 heard
   - functional object
 - Data structures
   - Array